 Water Pollution (Jersey) Law 2000

 It is important that our waters remain pollution free.
-To help protect our controlled waters from pollution the States passed the Water Pollution (Jersey) Law 2000.
+To help protect our controlled waters from pollution the Government passed the Water Pollution (Jersey) Law 2000.

 Maintenance of your vessel is extremely important to both your safety and to that of the environment.